MassTransit/MassTransit/.github/ISSUE_TEMPLATE.md

 -->

-### Can you also reproduce the problem with the lastest version?
+### Can you also reproduce the problem with the latest version?

 (Write your answer here.)